 - The business needs more time to spend the proceeds in order to qualify for the maximum amount of forgiveness available.

-3. How does applying for forgiveness early in the 24-week covered period affect the FTE quotient and salary/wage reduction?
+3. How does applying for forgiveness early in the 24-week covered period affect the forgiveness application?

 4. Is there any advantage to waiting to file for loan forgiveness?

 Additional guidance on the forgiveness process is still expected from Treasury and the IRS, so most parties involved in the process recommend waiting to file until the guidance comes out.
 Legislation has been proposed that might allow for additional uses of PPP funds and simplified forgiveness of loans below a $150,000 threshold, but nothing has been enacted at this point.

 Update: On October 8, the SBA released an additional application option for loans $50,000 and under.
 Per the SBA application, “SBA Form 3508S requires fewer calculations and less documentation for eligible borrowers.
 Borrowers that use SBA Form 3508S are exempt from reductions in loan forgiveness amounts based on reductions in full-time equivalent (FTE) employees or in salaries or wages.
 SBA Form 3508S also does not require borrowers to show the calculations used to determine their loan forgiveness amount.
 However, SBA may request information and documents to review those calculations as part of its loan review process.”

 Further guidance may be forthcoming, especially as it concerns the relationship between company’s forgiveness application and their tax returns.

 5. Who is considered an employee when determining eligibility for a PPP loan?
 How about when determining eligibility for forgiveness of the loan?